custom-components/places/README.md

 * This component is only useful to those who have device tracking enabled via a mechanism that provides latitude and longitude co-ordinates (such as Owntracks or iCloud).
 * The OpenStreetMap database is very flexible with regards to tag_names in their database schema.
 If you come across a set of co-ordinates that do not parse properly, you can enable debug messages to see the actual JSON that is returned from the query.
 * The OpenStreetMap API requests that you include your valid e-mail address in each API call if you are making a large numbers of requests.
 They say that this information will be kept confidential and only used to contact you in the event of a problem, see their Usage Policy for more details.
-* The map link that gets generated for Google maps has a push pin marking the users location.
+* The map link that gets generated for Google and Apple has a push pin marking the users location.
+Note that when opening the Apple link on a non-Apple device, it will open in Google Maps.
-* The map link for Apple maps is centered on the users location - but without any marker.
 * When no `language` value is given, default language will be location's local language or English.
 When a comma separated list of languages is provided - the component will attempt to fill each address field in desired languages by order.
 * Translations are partial in OpenStreetMap database.
 For each field, if a translation is missing in first requested language it will be resolved with a language following in the provided list, defaulting to local language if no matching translations were found for the list.
 * To enable detailed logging for this component, add the following to your configuration.yaml file